diva-e/usercentrics-adobe-launch-extension-documentation/docs/actions/load-usercentrics.md

 # Load Usercentrics

-Loads the Usercentrics (V2) CMP and applies the Usercentrics consents to the ECID opt-in framework if enabled over the extension’s configuration page.
+Loads the Usercentrics (V2) CMP and applies the Usercentrics consents to the ECID Opt-In framework if enabled in the extension’s configuration page.

 :::danger Loading order